 Introduction

 Organic matter processing is a fundamental ecosystem function that regulates the flow of energy and matter through biogeochemical systems (Schlesinger and Bernhardt 2013).
 The availability of energy and inorganic nutrients to an ecosystem is controlled by the rate that accumulated organic matter is mineralized by microbial and animal communities (Schlesinger and Bernhardt 2013).
-In aquatic systems organic matter mineralization rate is limited by temperature and the availability of oxygen (Hargrave 1969, Granéli and Granéli 1978, Sobek et al. 2011, Fortino et al. 2014, Gudasz et al. 2015), the availability of inorganic nutrients (del Giorgio and Cole 1998, Berggren et al. 2010), and the lability of the organic matter substrate (Gudasz et al. 2012).
+In aquatic systems, organic matter mineralization rate is limited by temperature and the availability of oxygen (Hargrave 1969, Granéli and Granéli 1978, Sobek et al. 2011, Fortino et al. 2014, Gudasz et al. 2015), the availability of inorganic nutrients (del Giorgio and Cole 1998, Berggren et al. 2010), and the lability of the organic matter substrate (Gudasz et al. 2012).
 Thus, organic matter mineralization rates are an emergent property of multiple features associated with a specific system.

 There is substantial spatial and temporal variation in the features that combine to affect organic matter mineralization rate in inland waters (i.e., oxygen concentration, temperature, inorganic nutrient concentration, and organic matter quality), making these systems highly dynamic venues of organic matter processing (Wetzel 2001).
 Diversity in the source and quality of organic matter substrates is an important component of the observed variation in mineralization rate.
 Metabolism in most inland waters is supported by a combination of primary production within the system (i.e., autochthonous organic matter) and subsidies of allochthonous organic matter from the watershed (Wetzel 2001, Marcarelli et al. 2011).
 The mixture of autochthonous and allochthonous organic matter sources mean that the organic matter pool of a water body consists of a complex combination of sources that vary in reactivity and quality (Meyers and Ishiwatari 1993, Finlay and Kendall 2008) that will interact to determine the alter the overall rate of organic matter processing by the system.

 Considerable research has shown that the complexity of matter pools can alter mineralization in non-additive ways (Gartner and Cardon 2004).
-In lentic systems the source and reactivity of dissolved organic matter sources alters system metabolism (Wetzel 1992, Kritzberg et al. 2004, Carpenter et al. 2005, Guillemette and del Giorgio 2011), while in streams, differences in the diversity of leaf species within mixed litter pools can increase (Swan et al. 2009) or decrease (Kominoski et al. 2007; Rosemond et al. 2010) the rate of litter decomposition.
-And, the effect of organic matter diversity on decomposition is variable with environmental context (Lecerf et al. 2007) and can be altered due to nutrient enrichment (Rosemond et al. 2010), or season (Swan and Palmer 2004).
+In lentic systems, the source and reactivity of dissolved organic matter sources was reported to alter system metabolism (Wetzel 1992, Kritzberg et al. 2004, Carpenter et al. 2005, Guillemette and del Giorgio 2011).
+In lotic systems, differences in the diversity of leaf species within mixed litter pools could increase (Swan et al. 2009) or decrease (Kominoski et al. 2007; Rosemond et al. 2010) the rate of litter decomposition.
+Moreover, the effect of organic matter diversity on decomposition is variable with environmental context (Lecerf et al. 2007) and can be altered due to nutrient enrichment (Rosemond et al. 2010), or season (Swan and Palmer 2004).
 Therefore, understanding the variation in organic matter processing and its impact on carbon and nutrient cycling, requires understanding the effect of complex organic matter source pools on mineralization.